Should I use Blades or Cavity Back Irons?

 It might not be as difficult as it would have been with clubs from 40 or 50 years ago.
-You will still notice a marked difference between even a modern bladed iron and the cavity backs you are probably used to using.
+You will still notice a marked difference between even a modern bladed iron and the perimeter weighted clubs you are probably used to using.

 Blade irons will tend to launch the ball lower and this means you are likely to lose distance compared with a cavity back iron.
 For a given swing speed there will be an optimum launch angle and spin combination to get maximum distance.
 The lower launch that you will generally get from a bladed iron is unlikely to be the optimum for your swing.

 Cost.
-The forging process used to manufacture blade irons is more complicated than the casting process for cavity backs.
-This makes forged blades more expensive than a cast cavity back club.
+The forging process used to manufacture blade irons is more complicated than the casting process for cavities.
+This makes forged blades more expensive than a cast cavity club.

 What are Cavity Back Irons?

-Cavity back irons are a relatively recent phenomenon.
+Cavity irons are a relatively recent phenomenon.
 Their increased ease of use over blade irons means they now account for the majority of the iron market.
 Rather than being hammered into shape, molten metal is poured into a cast to create the clubhead.
-This process means cavity backs offer less ‘feel’ than a forged club.
+This process means they offer less ‘feel’ than a forged club.

 He also wanted to find a way to reduce manufacturing costs and thus the cast game improvement iron was born in the 60s.

-The design of cavity backs has progressed over time.
+The design of cavity irons has progressed over time.
 From a small cavity to an ever-larger cavity with wide soles, tungsten inserts and even more exotic options.